rpc21/308_portfolio/04_final/ANALYSIS.md

     suite of junit tests for my methods to make sure my teammates and I agreed upon how methods would work, and to make refactoring much safer and easier because I would have the reassurance that the methods still work as expected.

+### Code Masterpiece
+For my code masterpiece I split up the monolithic `DataManager` class into three smaller class with more well defined responsibilities, that are more inline with the **Single Responsibility Principle**.
+By extension, I also broke up the data module's external API to be implemented by more that one class.
+I also created a `Serializer` interface that can be used to hide the implementation decisions of how we are serializing our game data and so it would be very easy to change to a different implementation decision such as using json instead of xml.
+I worked really hard on my code masterpiece and tried to show good design principles but due to the nature of my part of the project and our team goal's of encapsulating the implementation decisions of the data storage from the other modules, there is not much "flashy" design to be done on my part of the project, but I think I demonstrated more impressive design in my SLogo code masterpiece with my use of reflection, generics, and lambdas.